Overview

 To set the range the user would first highlight the selection of cells to be included (and copied) for every value, such as a customer number, which will be returned by the Range List.

-Once the user has selected the desired cells they will navigate to the Range List section of the Report Editor and click the Add Range List button.
+Once the user has selected the desired cells they will navigate to the Range List section of the Task Pane and click the New button.

 The user will then be shown a list of the tables and fields in the Cosmos database.
-Clicking on the desired field will create the Range List and insert a function in the upper-left-most cell containing the value of the field that the user selected.
+Click on the desired field to create the Range List and insert a function in the upper-left-most cell containing the value of the field that the user selected.
+After selecting the field click Save.

 For example, if the user selected the "No" field from the "Customer" table, the resulting function after clicking the field in the Report Editor would look like this: